 - You may benefit from a referral to an agency such as Home Start.
 Talk to your public health nurse for more information

 If or when self help is not enough, then talking therapy may beneficial.
 For more severe cases of depression, talking therapy may be combined with medication.
-Talk to your GP and public health nurse (health visitor) who can make a referral for you.
+Talk to your GP and Health Visitor who can make a referral for you.

 Talking about your feelings can be helpful, however depressed you are.
 Sometimes, it’s hard to express your feelings to someone close to you.
 Talking to a trained counsellor or therapist can be easier.
 It can be a relief to be honest about how you are feeling.
 A therapist can also help you to understand and make sense of your difficulties.